julianjohannesen/react-memoization/README.md

 useMemo memoizes by taking a function that needs to be memoized and an array of values that when changed, would invalidate the memoization.

 ## What's the difference between React.memo and React.useMemo?

+## What does useRef do?

+useRef was primarily intended to provide access to DOM elements across renders.
+However, you can use it to maintain any sort of state across renders.
+When the data that is stored in useRef changes, it won't trigger a re-render.